MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 ## Search for customers

 Searching for customers can be done using the Search field.
-You can simply type a value for one of the profile attributes' names (e.g. the customer’s name).
-To enable search, an admin needs to configure the searchable attributes in the Search, sort & filter page.
+You can simply type a value for one of the profile attributes' names (for example, the customer’s name).
+To enable search, an admin needs to configure the searchable attributes in the **Search, sort & filter** page.
 Note that the search will be executed only within the Customer Profile entity created during the data configuration process.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-search.png "Customer Card tile search")

-After clicking one of the customers' tiles, you can also search for a specific attribute within this customer's information:
+After clicking one of the customers' tiles, you can also search for a specific attribute within this customer's information.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-search2.png "Customer Card tile search")